 Sugar is produced in over 120 countries from either sugar cane or sugar beet.
-Approximately 80% of sugar is produced from sugar cane, and the remaining from sugar beet.
-These two sources require different climatic conditions and grow best in different areas throughout the world.
-The granulated sugar extracted from either cane or beets however is the exact same: pure sucrose.
+Globally, approximately 80% of sugar is produced from sugar cane, and the remaining from sugar beet; in Canada, over 90% of sugar produced is cane sugar.
+These two sources require different climate conditions and grow best in different areas throughout the world.
+The granulated sugar extracted from either sugar cane or sugars beets is the exact same: pure sucrose.

 - Growing Sugar Cane.
 Sugar cane is a tropical type of grass, grown in countries near the equator.

 - Growing Sugar Beets.
 Sugar beets are a root crop grown in more moderate climates.